CultClassik/lbrynet-daemon-docker/README.md

 ## Pre-requisites

-Requires a working installation of Docker CE or EE and Nvidia-Docker2.
+Requires a working installation of Docker CE or EE.

 ## Installation